 Completion Track

 The Completion Track of the Early Childhood program is intended to serve Waldorf early childhood educators with both significant lead teaching experience and prior relevant coursework who are seeking to fulfill required WECAN credentialed training.
-The Completion Track involves eight weeks of on-campus coursework, plus a final research project and mentored teaching practice, and is designed to be completed over the course of 13 months.
-Enrolls in alternate years; next enrolls in 2025.
+Enrolls every year.